chrisheuberger/nationbuilder-guide/customizing/index.md

 ![members](../images/members.png){: .full-width}

 Many NationBuilder page types allow for visitors to take an action like sign a petition, make a donation, or RSVP to an event.
 And for each action, there are settings you can control by going to **[Page name] > Settings > [Action] settings**.
 So for a page with page type **Signup**, that tab would be labeled **Signup settings**.

-This is where you can do things like automatically add tags to any person who signs up on your site.
+This is where you can do things like automatically add tags to any person who takes an action on your website.
+For more info, go [here](http://nationbuilder.com/how_pages_work#action).

 To add or remove a tag associated with a signup form, go to: **Signup settings > Radio buttons**.
 You can allow users to select multiple tags here: **Signup settings > Basics** in which case the **Radio buttons** section will be renamed **Checkboxes**.
 For more info, check out how to [create a new tag for a signup form](http://nationbuilder.com/how_to_signup#create){:target="_blank"}.